Day in and day out in my business, I work in photography PR and marketing.

 In 2011, my PR campaign for the British Tinnitus Association’s ‘Tinnitus Awareness Week’ – which involved working with celebrity influencers and international DJs – won a Chartered Institute of Public Relations Regional Gold Award – a career highlight for sure!

-At this point, in 2012, now with ten years of experience behind me of working in PR and marketing roles, I took the leap to self-employment.
+At this point, in 2012, now with ten years of experience behind me working in PR and marketing roles, I took the leap to self-employment.

 A career-defining encounter

 My eldest son had just been born and I knew I wanted professional photographs of him.
-Newborn photography was not so popular back then as it is now, but I realised the value in capturing this previous stage and there were a few local photographers for me to choose from.
+Newborn photography was not as popular back then as it is now, but I realised the value in capturing this previous stage and there were a few local photographers for me to choose from.

 Karen Wiltshire of KW Photography is a Dorset-based newborn and family photographer.
 Her baby portraits literally leapt out of the screen at me when I visited her website for the first time.
 I loved her photography style and knew instantly that she was the photographer I wanted to hire.